-Grand Canyon National Park, in northern Arizona, comprising 958 square miles, is the newest of our national playgrounds, having been brought into the National Park family by Act of Congress, February 26, 1919.
+Grand Canyon National Park, in northern Arizona, comprising 958 square miles, was brought into the National Park family by act of Congress, February 26, 1919.
 One comes upon it suddenly, only a short distance from the railroad terminus-a titanic gash in the earth's crust, an unexpected step-off in the wooded mesa country.